SEO, PPC, or social media. Which should your business start with?

 Every business has a limited marketing budget.
 Spend it on the wrong channel first and you are 6 months behind.

 The most common mistake: a business that needs customers in 30 days invests in SEO.
 Three months later, nothing is ranking, leads are flat, and the budget is gone.
-SEO is not wrong — the timing is.
+SEO is not wrong.
+The timing is.

 The second most common mistake: a business with a visual product and a strong story runs Google Search ads to a generic landing page.
 Conversion rate is terrible because the product needs to be seen, not searched.